spautz/packagelint/docs/index.md

   base rule for validating `.nvmrc` can become multiple rules with different errorLevels and their own configs.
 - Rules and rulesets are scoped by package: `@packagelint/core:nvmrc` indicates a rule named `nvmrc` which is exported from the `@packagelint/core` npm package.

-## More Docs

-(Docs in progress)

-To do:

-- Rule Entry = string/array/object, which expand to one of:
-  - RuleCheck (RuleTest?) = the actual thing that runs
-  - Ruleset (RuleGroup?) = a group of rules (fn of options?)
-  - RuleCombo = boolean logic for combining, modifying, or reinterprets results
-    @TODO: {
-    ruleComboName: '@packagelint/core:andOperator'
-    rules: Array<RuleEntry> or Record<string, RuleEntry>
-    }